 The operations staff consists of the following positions:

-Responsible for performing a variety of administrative, office and clerical functions.
-Reports directly to Controller.
+The office manager is responsible for performing a variety of administrative, office and clerical functions.
+Reports directly to Controller and is key to boost office productivity.
 Assists and coordinates activities with the President and other managers in the company.
 Supervises Receptionist.

 Your Accounting Department Organization Chart is the basis for your accounting management system.
 It help to communicate and clarify accounting department roles and responsibilities with responsibilities specific to your accounting procedures or financial tasks.

-Download Free Sample Accounting Procedure Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure accounting management system.
+Download Free Sample Accounting Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure accounting management system.